Return to the BUILD

 Place the Mask Part B inside the Mask as shown, and secure it down with one (1) EM screw:

 I have always enjoyed the Iron Man story (even going back to the original comic books).
 It is fantastic that I finally able to build this partwork suit!
 Even if the rest of the armor did not arrive, this helmet is plenty cool on its own.
 I hope the rest of this build goes as smoothly.
+Keep this Helmet assembly stored safely as we will not need it again until Issue 93.

 Issue 2 – Left Foot